6 website design trends for 2019

-So what’s going to be happening in 2019 website design?
+So what’s going to be happening in 2019 in the world of website design?
 Well, 2018 has been a very exciting time, in terms of website design.
-It’s an industry that never stands still, and over the last 20 or so years we’ve seen a lot of changes, none more so than the last 12 months.
+It’s an industry that never stands still, and over the last 20 years, we’ve seen lots of changes.
+None more so than over the course of the last 12 months.
 The implementation of SSL certificates, GDPR compliance regulations and updated Google algorithms, has just been one side to how fast things have been moving.

 In terms of styles and techniques, things have taken a big step forward too.
-We’ve seen a push towards a more fluid, large formatting design approach in an unobtrusive fashion.
-All of which goes to show how important it is, to ensure your website is kept up to date and fresh / on trend to avoid being left behind.
+We’ve seen a push towards a more fluid and also a large format design approach.
+All of which goes to show how important it is to ensure your website is kept fresh to avoid being left behind.
 The saying has always been to look to redevelop your website every 3 years or so (ish) give or take a year!
-After all – would you go buy a new phone and not look to update it after a given amount of time?
+After all, would you go and buy a new phone and not look to update it after a given amount of time?

-That being said, how are things shaping up for 2019 and what can we expect to see in the next 12 month of website development, styles, trends and approaches.
-We sum it up in 6 steps…
+That being said, how are things shaping up for 2019 and what can we expect to see in the next 12 months?
+In terms of styles, trends and approaches, here we sum it all up in 6 steps:

 1. White space

-Allowing the content (and your visitors’ eyes) room to breathe.
+Allow the content (from your visitors perspective) room to breathe.

 2. Boxes, borders & graphical planes